Vegan Pina Colada Cake with layers of coconut sponge cake, pineapple and vanilla buttercream. Tastes like a carefree tropical island!

 Vegan pina colada cake with slice lifted out with a cake server.

-I took the flavours of typical pina colada and transformed them in this cake:
+I took the flavors of a classic pina colada drink and transformed them into this cake:

 • The sponge cake is infused with coconut cream and pineapple puree.
 There is an optional addition of rum too!